-Most people make the common mistake of following a routine for watering their plant without testing the soil for its dryness.
+Most people make the common mistake of following a routine for watering their plants without testing the soil for its dryness.
 This causes the soil to become soggy and the stem to rot.

 As stated, you must plant your Monstera Deliciosa in a pot with drainage holes.
 This way, your soil will not get waterlogged.

 Waterlogged soil leads to a shortage of oxygen for the plant.
-Insufficient oxygen levels and excess humidity induce the growth of pathogens like fungus and bacteria.
+Insufficient oxygen levels and excess humidity induce the growth of pathogens like fungi and bacteria.

 Poor Quality Soil Mix

 If the soil mix is not properly drained, your stem will develop rot eventually.
 A low-quality soil mix has many pores that cause it to retain water for an extended period.

 Thus, even if you are carefully watering your plant, stem rot cannot be avoided until the soil mixture is replaced.

 Excessive Use of Fertilizer

 Though fertilization is helpful for healthy plant growth, excessive use is harmful.
 Over-fertilizing the soil leads to a large amount of salt accumulation.
 The soil becomes saline and vulnerable to pathogen attacks.

 It is recommended to fertilize your plant once a month during summer and spring.

 Improper Temperature Conditions

 Monstera Deliciosa requires an optimum temperature for proper growth.
 However, if the temperature drops very low, the soil starts to stay moist for a longer time.

 The soil will eventually develop fungus, causing the stem to brown and rot.

 How to Treat a Monstera Deliciosa Stem Rot?

 As soon as you notice the color of your plant’s stem darkening, remove the plant from the soil.
 Place it below the tap, and wash the roots with soap water.

 Clean the pot with a disinfectant, and fill it with a new soil mix.